skovhus/auto-versioned-trpc-aws-lambda/README.md

 - Remix: Any action on the page (e.g. forms) will break if the client is outdated and the loader is not compatible...
 - tRPC: the community suggests keeping the client up to date

-### Multiple immutable auto versioned tRPC servers
+## Proposal: Multiple immutable auto versioned tRPC servers

 In this proof of concept, we look into automatic versioning of endpoints.
 The idea: deploy multiple immutable tRPC servers – each prefixed with a hash of the content of the server.